OlliKm/tech515_cloud_work/Documentation/learning/AWS-S3.md

 aws s3 ls
 aws s3 help

-#### add the inside of a file then create it
-echo This is the first line in a test file2 > test2.txt
+### how to do the manipulate S3 storage using AWS CLI /commands to use
+  - list the buckets:

+    - aws s3 ls

+  - make a bucket:
+> aws s3 mb s3://tech515-oliver-first-bucket

-#### Add file to bucket
+  - Upload a file to s3
-aws s3 cp <filename> s3://<bucket name>
+> aws s3 cp test.txt s3://tech515-oliver-first-bucket

-#### view files of a bucket
+  - list files in a bucket
-aws s3 ls s3://tech515-oliver-first-bucket
+> aws s3 ls s3://tech515-oliver-first-bucket

-###~ when in a folder / directory
+  - download files from buckets

-* download bucket into downloads aws s3 sync s3://tech515-oliver-first-bucket .
+> aws s3 sync s3://tech515-oliver-first-bucket .

-* remove a singe file from bucket
+  - remove a single file bucket
-> aws s3 rm s3://tech515-oliver-first-bucket/<name of file to remove>
+>  aws s3 rm s3://tech515-oliver-first-bucket/test.txt

-* remove all files from the bucket - dangerous command ⚠️
+  - remove the all files from bucket
-> aws s3 rm s3://tech515-oliver-first-bucket --recursive
+ > aws s3 rm --recursive s3://tech515-oliver-first-bucket

->
+- ⚠️ Danger: will delete everything in the bucket without prompting (asking)
-* remove bucket with files in it ⚠️
+- - remove bucket with files in it
-> aws s3 rb s3://tech515-oliver-first-bucket --force
+> aws s3 rb s3://tech515-oliver-first-bucket -- force
+    - ⚠️ Danger: will delete the bucket and everything in the bucket without prompting (asking)

  # Task 1
  #### Use python boto3 to manipulate S3 storage